Arno65/Advent-of-Code-2021/README.md

 Also notice that these end results are obtained with the puzzle inputs for my Advent-of-Code-2021 account.

-Day 1 has solutions in Haskell, (old school) BASIC, Common Lisp, Rust and Swift.
-(The Haskell code has three different solutions for counting the measurement increases.)
+Day 1 has solutions in Haskell, (old school) BASIC, Common Lisp, Rust and Swift.\n (The Haskell code has three different solutions for counting the measurement increases.)

 Day 2 has solutions in Haskell, Common Lisp, Rust and Swift.